DKSH

 DKSH, also known as DiethelmKellerSiberHegner, is a Swiss holding company specialising in market expansion services, e.g. outsourcing.
 Although its headquarters is in Zurich, DKSH is deeply rooted in communities all across the Asia Pacific region.

 The company offers any combination of sourcing, marketing, sales, distribution and after-sales-services and is organized into four Business Units: Consumer Goods (including the Business Segment Luxury & Lifestyle), Healthcare, Performance Materials and Technology.
-Its core business is supporting other companies to grow their business in new or existing markets.
+Its core business is supporting other companies to grow their businesses in new or existing markets.

-With 850 business locations in 36 countries and 33,350 specialized staff, it is one of the top 30 Swiss companies ranked by sales and employees.
-In 2019, DKSH generated annual net sales of CHF 11.6 billion.
+With 147 distribution centers and 58 innovation centers across 36 markets, as well as 28,060 specialized staff, it is one of the top 30 Swiss companies ranked by sales and number of employees.
+In 2024, DKSH generated annual net sales of CHF 11.1 billion.

 Organizational background

-The company has its origin in the activities of three Swiss entrepreneurs who sailed east to Asia in the 1860s.
-Independently and within a few years of each other, Hermann Siber set off for the Japanese port of Yokohama, Wilhelm Heinrich Diethelm for Singapore and Eduard Anton Keller for the Philippines.
+The company has its origin in the activities of three Swiss entrepreneurs who sailed east to Asia in the August 1, 1861.
+Independently and within a few years of each other, Hermann Siber set off for the Japanese port of Yokohama, Wilhelm Heinrich Diethelm for Singapore, and Eduard Anton Keller for the Philippines.

 As the oldest of the original companies, 'Siber & Brennwald' was founded in Yokohama in 1865.

-'Siber & Brennwald' was one of the first European companies to be established in Japan, just a few months after the establishment of the "Treaty of Amity and Trade" between the two nations on February 6 of 1864.
+'Siber & Brennwald' was one of the first European companies to be established in Japan, just a few months after the establishment of the "Treaty of Amity and Trade" between the two nations on February 6, 1864.
+In 1919, Siber & Brennwald became Siber Henger & Co after Robert Henger became a partner.